-According to the last news I saw at the official website (which was offline at the time of writing), the museum will remain closed throughout 2020 and reopen in 2021 at a new location.
+According to the last news I saw at the official website (which was offline at the time of writing), the museum will remain closed through 2021 and reopen in 2022 at a new location.
 Check for yourselves locally for the latest news.

 How to get to the Strauss Museum

 Note: these are directions to the old location, which I’ll update once the new museum opens.